pentagonxyz/gov-of-venice/README.md

 where:
 - `$GUILD_ADDRESS`: The address of the Guild.
 - `$MIN_DECISION_TIME`: The minimum decision time that the Guild sets as requirement for it to join the governance process.
 It signals the flexibility of the Guild in terms of reaction time.
-- The function returns the `$GUILD_ID` of the GUILD for that particular GUILD_COUNCIL.
-It's unique for the GUILD_COUNCIL, but the GUILD can have the same ID on many different GUILD_COUNCILS.
+- The function returns the `$GUILD_ID` of the Guild for that particular Guild Council.
+It's unique for the Guild Council, but the GUILD can have the same ID on many different Guild Council.
 The ID is also emitted as an event `GuildEstablished`.

 The command for the Guild Master to ratify the registration: